saraljitkaurmann/Induction/README.md

 In the post-lunch session, Prof. Mandeep Kaur continued teaching from the **DC circuits** unit.
 We covered topics such as how temperature affects resistance and were introduced to the concept and classification of electric networks and circuits.

 ---
+## Day 8
+**Date:** 8 August 2025
+**Day:** Friday

+### 9:00 AM – 12:00 PM: Peer-to-Peer (P2P) Programming Session

+Today’s schedule was light in terms of the number of sessions.
+The **Chemistry lecture was cancelled** as the professor had to attend an urgent event.

+However, the **Peer-to-Peer (P2P)** session conducted by our seniors was extensive and highly informative.
+Spanning three hours, the session covered several foundational concepts of **C++ programming**, and the explanations were both clear and effective.

+The topics covered included:

+- **Loops:**
+  We learned about the three primary types of loops – `for`, `while`, and `do-while`.
+Each type was explained with syntax, flow, and real-life examples.
+The practical approach helped me understand the logic behind them with ease.

+- **Scope of Variables:**
+  The concept of **local** and **global** scope was introduced, showing how variable visibility and lifetime depend on where they are declared.

+- **Conditional Statements:**
+  The session also covered conditional structures such as the `if`, `if-else`, and `if-else if-else` statements.
+The seniors explained how decision-making works in programs using these control structures.

+- **Data Types:**
+  We revised the basic C++ data types, including their memory sizes (in bytes), and understood how and when to use each.

+In addition, we were guided on setting up our programming environments.
+The seniors told us to install **code editors** and configure them correctly to begin writing and testing C++ code independently.

+Overall, the session was **highly productive**, and I felt much more confident with the basic building blocks of programming in C++.
+The interactive nature of the session kept us engaged and motivated to practice further.

+---